salvatoredeluca/RLhomework4/README.md

 rqt

 ```
-Make the Robot move sufficiently close to the Aruco to execute the detection
+Make the Robot move sufficiently close to the Aruco to execute the detection running the command

 ```bash
 ros2 run rl_fra2mo_description aruco_goal.py